Beacon on the Hill March 2017

 Please join us for Richie Dawkins’ wonderful catered suppers at church on Thursdays.

 Reservations: Email email@example.com or sign the sheet outside the office.
 Deadline is 10 pm Tuesday.
-Limited availability for drop-ins.
+We always allow for some drop-ins, but reservations are preferred.

 Adults: $15 (includes wine, light snacks, and dessert).
 Children under 12 eat for free!
 Two adults + two youth ages 12-18: $35.